open-webui/open-webui/location/setup/README.md

 	conda env list

+The follow two options may take about 2 hour to run.

 We have a [start.sh script](https://github.com/ModelEarth/projects/blob/main/location/setup/script/start.sh) which will run the comands below for you.
 Run this in the root of the "projects" folder.
+It invokes python3.11.

 	bash location/setup/script/start.sh